Herbie helps you identify and correct floating point error in your numeric programs. But what is floating point error, and how does Herbie measure it?

 are treated as having 0

-is considered to have the maximum
+bits of error, and NaN is considered to have the maximum number of

-number of bits of error against non-NaN
+bits of error against non-NaN values.
+While there's all sorts of

-there's all sorts of theoretical justifications, Herbie mainly uses
+theoretical justifications, Herbie mainly uses this error metric

 Because different number representations have different numbers of bits, Herbie shows the percentage of bits that are accurate instead of the bits of error.
 With double-precision floats, for example, 75% accurate means 16 bits of error.